How to Create Miniature Water Lily Pots

-Pots must be water tight.
-Specialty “no hole” pots designed for aquascaping are sold, but you can also fill line large pots with pond liner, which is often the cheaper option.
-Simply cut the liner to a round that will fit in your pot and fit it snugly along the inner lip of the pot.
-Its helps to apply a strong, non-toxic adhesive along the edge to keep it in place.
+Water lily pots have to be large and spacious, so start by choosing a container that’s at least 15-18 inches deep and 24-40 inches wide.
+This will give you enough space for your lilies.
+Pots must be watertight.
+Specialty “no hole” pots designed for aquascaping are sold, but you can also line large pots with pond liner, which is often a cheaper option.
+Simply cut the liner to a size that will fit in your pot and place it snugly along the inner lip of the pot.
+It helps to apply a strong, non-toxic adhesive along the edge to keep it in place.

 Choosing Miniature Waterlilies

-True miniature water lilies are so tiny that some even have flowers the size of a quarter.
-Many are pygmy waterlily (Nymphaea tetragona) variants, which are very hardy—surviving winters as cold as USDA Hardiness Zones 4-11, with good protection.
+True miniature water lilies are so tiny that some have flowers the size of a quarter.
+Many are pygmy waterlily (Nymphaea tetragona) variants, which are very hardy—surviving winters as cold as USDA Hardiness Zones 4-11 with good protection.
 They come in a suite of colors that include ivory, pale yellow, pink, and red.
 The best for home gardens are easy to find online or in specialty stores.

 One of the best yellow-flowered water lilies is the cheerful ‘Yellow Pygmy’ (Nymphaea ‘Helvola’).
-Flowers are only a couple of inches across, but they are bright and pretty.
+Its flowers are only 2 inches, but they are bright and pretty.
 Plants reach 18 to 36 inches across.

-Sink the tuber into the soil, so the top of the plant meets the soil line.
+Cut a small hole in the bag and sink the tuber into the soil, so the top of the plant meets the soil line.
 Once it is planted, line the top 2 inches of the pot with pea gravel to help keep the soil and plant in place.
-Place the pot on the bottom on the container and stabilize a flat, 1 to 2 inch thick rock along one side of the pot, so it sits at an angle; this helps with gas exchange for healthy root growth.
-Gently fill the pot with clean tap water to a depth a couple of inches below the lip of the pot.
+Place a 1- to 2-inch thick rock along one side of the pot, so it sits at a slight angle.
+Doing this helps with gas exchange for healthy root growth.
+Small- to medium-sized water pots don’t need aeration filters.